 Local history research was boosted when the Te Awamutu Historical Society started in 1935.
-The society had a journal and museum, and even got involved in movie production, providing financial backing and actors for Rudall Hayward’s 1940 film about the siege of Ōrākau, Rewi’s last stand.
+The society had a journal and museum, and even got involved in movie production, providing financial backing and actors for Rudall Hayward’s 1940 film about Ōrākau, Rewi’s last stand.
 Other historical societies and museums, including the Waikato Museum, began after 1945.
-In the 2010s the Waikato Coalfields Museum at Huntly, the Putaruru Timber Museum, and the Agricultural Heritage Museum at Mystery Creek, Hamilton, give insights into Waikato’s economic history.
+In the 2010s the Waikato Coalfields Museum at Huntly, the Timber Museum of New Zealand at Putaruru, and the Agricultural Heritage Museum at Mystery Creek, Hamilton, give insights into Waikato’s economic history.

 As a teenager, writer Frank Sargeson explored Waikato by bicycle, and often climbed Te Aroha and Pirongia mountains.
 His favourite climb was Te Aroha: from the top ‘you turned around and looked back over the Hauraki plain, the Waikato plain and valley, with the farms contracted to pocket-handkerchief size, and remembered that from the top of Pirongia you had seen the west coast and the Tasman Sea … your eye followed the line of the Kaimais southwards until they broadened out to form the Mamaku plateau – the first great step as it were up onto the roof of the Island.’1

 The first painters of Waikato were outsiders passing through.
 In 1844 George French Angas produced fine images of people and places.
 He was followed by artists such as Charles Heaphy and John Barr Hoyte.
-The Waikato Society of Arts, established in 1934, fostered local artists, including Ida Carey, Margot Phillips, G. E. Fairburn, Joan Fear, Ray Starr and Campbell Smith.
+The Waikato Society of Arts, established in 1934, fostered local artists, including Ida Carey, G. E. Fairburn, Joan Fear, Margot Phillips, Campbell Smith and Ray Starr.

 Te Puea Herangi led a revival of Māori arts and crafts from the 1930s.
 Master carver Piri Poutapu had a school at Ngāruawāhia: one of his star pupils was Īnia Te Wīata, later an internationally-acclaimed opera singer.
 Poutapu produced carvings for Tūrangawaewae marae, and restored the historic waka Te Winika.

 Te Puea Hērangi promoted kapa haka – traditional Māori performing arts.
-These are now taught at schools and the university, and groups compete at the Tainui Waka Kapa Haka Festival.
+These are now taught at schools and the university, and groups compete in the Tainui Waka Kapa Haka Festival.

-Bogans – fans of heavy metal music, modified cars, and tight black clothing – are now a recognised subculture in Waikato, to the extent that Waikato University student Dave Snell has done doctoral research into the phenomenon.
-Waikato’s contribution to the heavy-metal scene has included Hamilton bands Blackjack and Knightshade, which had a huge local following in the late 1980s and early 1990s.
+Bogans – fans of heavy metal music, modified cars, and tight black clothing – are now a recognised subculture in Waikato, to the extent that University of Otago student Dave Snell undertook doctoral research into the phenomenon.
+Waikato’s contribution to the heavy-metal scene has included Hamilton bands Blackjack and Knightshade, which had huge local followings in the late 1980s and early 1990s.

 Light music and musical theatre had a wider following.
 The Hamilton Operatic Society, founded in 1913 and revived in the 1920s, still stages performances of operettas and Broadway musicals to large audiences.